Key Quote

 ROMAN ORATORY

-The funeral oration was a central institution of Roman political life — the ability to move crowds through speech could determine the fate of the Republic.
+The funeral orationfuneral oration — A formal speech honouring the dead, often with political significance was a central institution of Roman political life — the ability to move crowds through speech could determine the fate of the Republic.
 Cicero, Rome's greatest orator, was a contemporary of these events.
 Shakespeare shows how rhetorical skill can be more powerful than military force.

 PRINT & PROPAGANDA